-I’m going to stick my neck out here and say that there is a very direct link between the gene for horrible handwriting and the gene for being a visual learner.
+I’m going to stick my neck out and say that there is a very direct link between the gene for horrible handwriting and the gene for being a visual learner.
 When I was little I thought it would kill me to have to write.
-My handwriting looked tortured, and quite frankly it tortured those who had to read it.
+My handwriting looked tortured and, quite frankly, it tortured those who had to read it.

 This unfortunate situation continued through high school.
-I was in a boarding school in the late 60’s and my lifeline to my family was letters.
+I was in boarding school in the late 60s and my lifeline to my family was letters.
 The old fashioned letters you had to use a pen or pencil to write.
 No texting nor email.
 Pen, paper, envelope, stamp.

 My watershed moment

-I wrote my married sister clear out on the west coast, and one day I got a letter back from her.
-She said, and I quote, “I looked at your letter, couldn’t read it, so I threw it away.
+One day I wrote my married sister out on the west coast.
+When I got a letter back from her it said, “I looked at your letter, couldn’t read it, so I threw it away.
 If you want me to read your letters, write them so I can read them.”